felipebazilio/Qt/qtwebengine/src/3rdparty/chromium/tools/gn/docs/cross_compiles.md

 (We don't have to specify target\_cpu because of the conditionals mentioned above).

-And, to do a 64-bit MIPS ChromeOS cross-compile:
+And, to do a 64-bit MIPS Chrome OS cross-compile:

 ```
 gn gen out/Default --args='target_os="chromeos" target_cpu="mips64el"'